grafana/loki/docs/sources/configure/_index.md

 ### bloom_compactor

-The `bloom_compactor` block configures the Loki bloom compactor server, responsible for compacting stream indexes into bloom filters and merging them as bloom blocks
+Experimental: The `bloom_compactor` block configures the Loki bloom compactor server, responsible for compacting stream indexes into bloom filters and merging them as bloom blocks.

 ```yaml
 # Defines the ring to be used by the bloom-compactor servers.
 In case this isn't